Blog

 What is Static Data Masking?

 Static data masking is the process of replacing sensitive values with fictitious, yet realistic equivalents.
-With static data masking, data is changed and written to the data source.
-There is no path back to the original data.
+With static data masking, data is changed at rest and written to the data source.
+This kind of data masking — unlike dynamic data masking — is irreversible.

 Use Static Data Masking for Non-Production Data

-Static data masking is ideal for producing test and analytic data sets.
+Static masking is ideal to protect sensitive data and provide production-fidelity data in test and analytic environments.
 It is not used on production data.

 Find out why static data masking is the best approach in our on-demand webinar: Five Approaches for Protecting DevOps Test Data.